-- (a) The City, may establish a fee schedule for the review and approval of Plans. - (b) In establishing the fee schedule, the City shall consider the administrative and personnel costs incurred for reviewing the Plans and for related compliance activities.
+- (a) The (city), (town), (county), may establish a fee schedule for the review and approval of Plans. - (b) In establishing the fee schedule, the shall consider the administrative and personnel costs incurred for reviewing the Plans and for related compliance activities.